 Renowned not only for its food but also for impeccable service, this space is characterized by happiness and conviviality instead of inaccessible aloofness.
-This three-Michelin-starred modern restaurant consistently enthrals its diners and is a source of inspiration for many other chefs.
+This three-Michelin-starred luxury restaurant consistently enthrals its diners and is a source of inspiration for many other chefs.

 Le Jules Verne, Eiffel Tower

 Located on the second level of Eiffel Tower, Le Jules Verne is an exclusive French cuisine restaurant.
 With bold modern interior design by Patrick Jouin and cuisine by the already known Alain Ducasse, it offers a classic French menu with contemporary twists and with rigorously selected ingredients that are combined to produce mouthwatering creations, plus sweeping views over western Paris through floor-to-ceiling bay windows.

 The Louvre’s café in Denon Hall can’t be beaten if you’re looking for a snack paired with incredible surroundings.
 This space with a contemporary design was designed by Mathieu Lehanneur, who added brushed-brass light fixtures surrounded by pale-pink acrylic and a 33-foot-long marble-and-brass bar.